 Lilt uses GPUs to translate documents for maximum speed.
 On-premise customers benefit from the usage of all recognized GPUs in the system.
 A single batch request may be processed by one or more GPUs, depending on the number of documents and segments in it.

-Performance Characteristics and Caveats
+Performance characteristics and caveats

-Using the API
+Batch Pretranslation using the API